uilicious/docs-v1.uilicious.com/scripting/element_commands.md

 // <button id="sign-up-button"><b>Create</b> an account</button>

 var innerHTML = I.getInnerHTML("sign-up-button")
-// innerHTML includes on the html of the element's contents:
+// innerHTML includes the html of the element's contents only:
 // <b>Create</b> an account

 ```